g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 quite a lot.

-As for doing things that are counter-productive, but signal a lot to each other, that behavior is all over the place in security: penetration tests (rarely a useful model of how companies are actually hacked, but a good way to spend scarce resources), vulnerability/CVE counts (rarely accurate), even Capture the Flag competitions (often challenge tech trivia knowledge over teaching hacking skill or defensive skill).
+As for doing things that are counter-productive, but signal a lot to each other, that behavior is all over the place in security: penetration tests (unit test of security controls, but not how companies are actually hacked), vulnerability/CVE counts (rarely accurate), even Capture the Flag competitions (prioritises tech trivia knowledge over hacking skill or defensive skill).
 We have countless ways to say to each other "look how leet I am" that don't make a single difference outside our industry.

 So what to do?
 I don't have advice for others, aside from the general recommendation that you grab the book and give it a think yourself.
 Personally, I'm going to be attempting a lot more outreach to folks who don't necessarily